alexander-perucci/generatewebservice/README.md

 Automatic WebService Generation
 ==================

-Automatic WebService Generation is a Maven Java tool that permit generate a web service **automatically**.
+Automatic WebService Generation is a Maven Java tool that permit **Generate a Web Service Automatically**.

 ## Getting Started